 ECK: I must admit that I had never heard of Florent Schmitt or his music before you introduced me to several of his compositions in 2016.
 Since then, I have thoroughly enjoyed my exploration of this composer and his music, along with the informative articles that I’ve read on the Florent Schmitt Website.

-When I began to research Schmitt’s scores on IMSLP, I was pleasantly surprised to see the large body of works listed, and I’m equally surprised by how relatively unknown he remains.
+When I began to research Schmitt’s scores, I was pleasantly surprised to see the large body of works listed, and I’m equally surprised by how relatively unknown he remains.
 I know that you and others are trying to change that; I have to think that in time, more people will experience the joy of discovering Schmitt’s music.

 PLN: What were your initial impressions of Chant élégiaque when you heard it for the first time?